tuanes/android_image_tool/README.md

 Enter image height size: 144
 ```

-An res.zip is an output from the command below. this one contains your drawable folders.
-You can copy these to your android res folder.
+An res.zip would be an output from the command above. this one contains your drawable folders.
+You can copy these folders to your android res folder.

 ## References